 Type: Supercars, Single Seaters

-The British F3 International and GT Series make a welcome return to Silverstone towards the end of the season on 9 October for what will be a highly important round in the two championship fights.
+The British F3 International and GT Series make a welcome return to Silverstone towards the end of the season for what will be a highly important round in the two championship fights.

 DUNLOP MSA BRITISH TOURING CAR CHAMPIONSHIP